notiphyapp/docs/guide/about/terms.md

 * **Privacy And Security Principles**.
 Since the inception of OA, we have built our Services with strong privacy and security principles in mind for the safety and well-being of our users.

 * **Connecting You with Businesses**.
 We provide a communication channel for businesses to communicate with their customers and prospects i.e., users like you, using text messages, images, documents and videos as well as data that may be pertinent to you.
-We share some of the information gathered about you (see [Privacy Policy](https://github.com/notiphyapp/docs/blob/main/guide/about/privacy.md), to enhance our processes which in turn help enhance your security, when you are legitimately logging into our business website or app.
+We share some of the information gathered about you (see[Privacy Policy](https://www.otpalerts.com/docs/guide/about/privacy.html).)), to enhance our processes which in turn help enhance your security, when you are legitimately logging into our business website or app.

 * **Ways To Improve Our Services**.
 We analyze how you make use of OA, in order to improve our Services.
 We also provide analytics to businesses who use OA to measure the effectiveness and distribution of their messages.